SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/firmware/smol-pre-compiled-firmware.md

 <link rel="stylesheet" href="../assets/css/smol-slimes.css">

-# Smol Links of Pre-Compiled Firmware for Default Pins
+# Pre-Compiled Firmware for Default Pins

 ```admonish important
 This is the recommended method of getting the firmware if you don't need custom config or pin defines.